Japanese battleship Mikasa: Design and description

 Mikasa's main battery consisted of the same four Elswick Ordnance Company 40-calibre twelve-inch guns used in all of the preceding Japanese battleships.
 They were mounted in twin-gun barbettes fore and aft of the superstructure which were additionally protected with armoured hoods, thus resembling true gun turrets.
 The hydraulically powered mountings could be loaded at all angles of traverse while the guns were loaded at a fixed angle of +13.5°.
 They fired 850 lb projectiles at a muzzle velocity of 2400 ft/s.

 The ship's secondary armament consisted of fourteen 40-calibre 6 in quick-firing guns mounted in casemates.
 Ten of these guns were positioned on the main deck and the other four guns were placed above them at the corners of the superstructure.
 They fired 100 lb shells at a muzzle velocity of 2300 ft/s.
 Protection against torpedo boat attacks was provided by twenty QF 12-pounder 12 cwt guns.
 The 12-pounders fired 3 in, 12.5 lb projectiles at a muzzle velocity of 2359 ft/s.
 Lighter guns consisted of eight 47 mm three-pounder Hotchkiss guns and eight 47-millimetre 2.5-pounder Hotchkiss guns.
 The three-pounder gun fired 3.19 lb projectiles at a muzzle velocity of 1927 ft/s while the 2.5-pounder fired 2.5 lb shells at a muzzle velocity of 1420 ft/s.
-The ship was also equipped with four submerged 18-inch torpedo tubes, two on each broadside.
+The ship was also equipped with four submerged 18-inch (450 mm) torpedo tubes, two on each broadside.

 The waterline armour belt of Mikasa consisted of Krupp cemented armour that had a maximum thickness of 9 in over the middle of the ship.
 It was only 4 in thick at the ends of the ship and was surmounted by a six-inch strake of armour that ran between the barbettes.
 The barbettes were 14 in thick, but reduced to six inches at the level of the lower deck.
 The armour of the barbette hoods had a thickness of 8–10 in.
 The casemates protecting the secondary armament were 2–6 in thick and the deck armour was 2–3 in in thickness.
 The forward conning tower was protected by 14 inches of armour, but the aft conning tower only had four inches of armour.

 Mikasa, like all the other Japanese battleships of the time, was fitted with four Barr & Stroud FA3 coincidence rangefinders that had an effective range of 7300 m.
 In addition the ships were also fitted with 24-power magnification telescopic gunsights.